Ruslan-Droid/aiogram_bot_template/README.md

 This is a template for telegram bots written in python using the `aiogram` framework

-You can learn how to develop telegram bots using the `aiogram` framework in the following courses (in Russian):

 ## About the template

 ### Used technology